Learn which 7 things you could and should take into consideration before renting a car in New Zealand.

 If you’re going to stay for the maximum amount of time that you are allowed to stay in New Zealand on a visitor’s visa or permit, it might be cheaper to buy a used car and then sell it when you leave New Zealand than it would be to rent a car for a couple of months.

-Some car hire companies allow you to pay an extra daily fee or ask for an entire sum of money upfront as bond to reduce the amount of money you’d have to pay if you damage the car.
+Some car hire companies allow you to pay an extra daily fee or ask for the entire sum of money upfront as bond to reduce the amount of money you’d have to pay if you damage the car.

-Please note that this amount is often not $0 here in New Zealand, that is, you’ll have to pay approximately $300 or higher (depending on the car rental company) if you damage a car and have accepted access reduction on the contract you’ve signed.
+Please note that this amount is often not $0 in New Zealand, that is, you’ll have to pay approximately $300 or higher (depending on the car rental company) if you damage a car and have accepted access reduction on the contract you’ve signed.

 Always enquire about access reduction and how much it will cost if you damage the car before you sign any contract.